kyryl-opens-ml/ai-engineering-coding/slides.md

 # Real life example

-How do we use it and how should we use it at AXL
+How do we use it and how should we use it at New Venture Studio

 ---